econdesousa/econdesousa.github.io/HEROHE/Rules.md

 If and when this happens, the dataset will become available for research purposes under the Attribution-NonCommercial-NoDerivs 3.0 Unported (CC BY-NC-ND 3.0).
 The corresponding publication should thus be cited.
 Updates on this issue will become available in the challenge web page.

+## Submission
+A zipped file must be submitted until January 28 (Portuguese time) at https://ecdp2020.grand-challenge.org/evaluation/submissions/create/.
+The submitted zipped file should contain three files/folders inside: one word file with the methods description, one csv file with the predictions, and a folder with the code and the corresponding README file.

+This submission will be used to rank the methods for prize distribution.

+Note that each team can only participate in the challenge once, i.e., each team can only submit an algorithm.
+If several attempts of submission are performed, only the last will be considered.

+## Details regarding the submission files:
+The code (or compiled version<sup>*</sup>) must be released ready to use with minimal user interaction and should have a README file with a detailed explanation on how to run it.
+It should receive as input a folder with the test dataset (please refer possible file conversions needed previously) and should return a .csv file with the predictions.

+The predictions file must be in the csv file format and should

+* be named after the team,
+* have one header row (pre-filled by us<sup>**</sup>),
+* have one row per sample, and
+* have three columns

+The caseID should match the slide’s filename (without file extension)

+The soft prediction should be a value, between 0 and 1 with the probability of that sample being positive.

+The hard prediction should be an integer 0 (for negative slides) or 1 (for positive slides).

+The short method description should include references to any source used during the work.

+<sup>**</sup> A .csv file with the header and the caseID column already filled will be released with the test dataset

 [Home](https://econdesousa.github.io){: .btn}